fuseraft/kiwi/docs/lib/fs.md

   - [`writebytes(_path, _bytes)`](#writebytes_path-_bytes)

-## Importing the Module
+## Importing the Package

-To use the `fs` module, import it at the beginning of your Kiwi script.
+To use the `fs` package, import it at the beginning of your Kiwi script.

 ```ruby
 import "@kiwi/fs" as fs
 ```

-## Module Functions
+## Package Functions

 ### `abspath(_path)`